kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 1. Get a paper and write down all the things that you want to do.
 2. Figure out your evaluation criteria for your prioritization.
 For example, happiness, value, knowledge, financial, or a mixed of these.
 But the simpler the better, especially when you just get started.
 3. Based on your criteria, choose the top 3 things that ranked the highest.
-   That is if your criteria is about happiness, pick the 3 things that bring you the most happiness. _(Why 3 things, because I'm assuming you'll probably get bored doing the same thing the whole week?)_
+That is if your criteria is about happiness, pick the 3 things that bring you the most happiness. _(Why 3 things, because I'm assuming you'll probably get bored doing the same thing the whole week)_
-4. Scheduled the time blocks to work on the 3 things _throughout your week_.
+4. Scheduled the time blocks to work on the 3 things _**throughout your week**_.
-   Choosing weekly here is because, at this stage, we probably don't need ourselves that well yet, and our prioritization might be wrong, so by limiting to a week, the worst case is you spend a week of your life to try out something that you think is valuable for you but turn out don't.
+We choose weekly here because, at this stage, we probably don't know ourselves that well and our prioritization might be wrong, so by limiting to a week, the worst case is you spend a week of your life to try out something that you think is valuable for you but turn out not to be valuable as you thought.
-5. Rinse and repeat from step 1 to 4 every week.
+5. Rinse and repeat from step 1 to 4 **every week**.

 **Other tips and tricks:**